Ninja Master's

-Ninja Master's: Haō Ninpō Chō (ニンジャマスターズ ～覇王忍法帖～, Ninja Master's Scrolls of the Supreme Ninja Arts) is a ninja-themed 2D fighting game produced by ADK and originally released in 1996 for the Neo Geo arcade and home platform.
+is a 1996 fighting game developed by ADK and published by SNK for the Neo Geo arcade and home platforms.
 Ninja Master's was the sixth and final fighting game produced by ADK, following the four games in the World Heroes series and Aggressors of Dark Kombat.
 It was later featured in the 2008 compilation ADK Damashii for the PlayStation 2.
-Ninja Master's was also re-released on the Neo-Geo X handheld system in 2012, and for the Virtual Console in 2013.
-In 2019 it was released as part of Arcade Archives developed by Japanese company Hamster.
-As of 2021, Ninja Master's was released worldwide on Nintendo Switch and Xbox One.
-The PS4 version remains exclusive to Asia but includes both Japanese and English language releases.
+Ninja Master's was also re-released on the Neo-Geo X handheld system in 2012, and for the Wii Virtual Console in 2013.
+Hamster Corporation re-released the game as part of their ACA Neo Geo series for the PlayStation 4, Xbox One, Nintendo Switch, Windows, Android and iOS.